 Agfa Silette Pronto Vintage 1950s 35mm Film Camera

-The first generation of Silette models was produced from 1953 to the early 1960s and the original Silette appeared in 1953.
+The first generation of Silette models were produced from 1953 to the early 1960s and the original Silette appeared in 1953.
 It was a simple well built 35mm camera with a simple viewfinder, a leaf shutter, a lever wind advance and an accessory shoe.
 The shutters for the Pronto is 1/25-1/200, the lens is a three element Agfa Color Apotar 3.5/45mm.
 The Silette name was used by the German Camera maker Agfa from 1953 to 1974 to designate successive generations of 35mm viewfinder cameras.
-This scarce 35mm film camera is in good used condition, all the levers, buttons, dials move freely, the shutter clicks, no further testing was performed.
-This camera relic is sold as a collectible and sold as is.